OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 ## Desktop mode

 Executing startdesktopmode.bat from the application folder shows a window on the desktop instead of a vr overlay.
 Desktop mode can be used alongside an already running vr overlay instance.

+## Preview builds

+If you want to try latest and greatest unreleased features, you can download the latest [automated build](https://ci.appveyor.com/project/icewind1991/openvr-advancedsettings/branch/master/artifacts).

+Note that these unreleased builds often only get minimal testing and might be broken.

 # Documentation